microsoft/azfuse/README.md

   will delete the cache file once it is uploaded.

 ## Tips
-- Safe to read the same file from multiple processes
+- Safe to read the same file from multiple processes.

   A lock is implemented to make sure there is only one process to launch azcopy if the file is not available in `cache`.
 The other processes will not re-launch the azcopy as long as it is ready in `cache`.

-- Clear cache if the file is updated on another machines
+- Clear cache if the file is updated on another machines.

   For the sake of speed, the tool does not check if the cached file is up-to-date.
 That is, if the file is updated on another machine, the current machine's cached file may be out-of-date.
 In this case, call `File.clear_cache(local_path)`.
 The parameter here is not `cache` path.

-- No need to clear cache for writing
+- No need to clear cache for writing.

   No matter whether there is an existing file in Blob, the writing will always overwrite the existing file or creating a new file in Blob